 - Ask if there is security that patrols the grounds.

 - Request crime stats, ask neighbors, or research on Google to find out how safe your area is.
-You want to feel safe when you walk to your front door at night and not live in fear that your car will be broken into .
+You want to feel safe when you walk to your front door at night, not living in fear that your car will be broken into.

-*Side note: When you sign a lease, you will need to show proof of who you are and be at least 18 years of age.
-Make sure you have a government issued ID and banking information.
+When you sign a lease, you will need to provide proof of your identity and be at least 18 years of age.
+Ensure you have a government-issued ID and your banking information.

 Choose your utility provider(s).
-When you have secured your new place, move on to the next task on your moving checklist and decide which electric company will provide you with service.
+Once you have secured your new place, proceed to the next task on your moving checklist and determine which electric company will provide you with service.

 - You will want to ensure you have the electricity and water turned on when you move in.
 You don’t want to be baking in the Texas heat with nowhere to cool off.

 - When you are selecting the best electric company, make sure you look at the “BIG PICTURE.”
-All too often with electric companies, what you see differs from what you get.
+All too often, with electric companies, what you see is not what you get.

-- We hope you have good credit established already because your electric company may be running a credit check and then using your credit to help them determine your deposit.
+- We hope you have already established good credit, as your electric company may conduct a credit check and use your credit history to help determine your deposit amount.

-- Does the electric company require you to make a long term commitment?
+- Does the electric company require a long-term commitment from you?

 - Is there an early cancellation fee if you cancel the service?
 Remember if you go home during the summer, you probably won’t need to keep electric service.

-- Expenses and fees such as an electric service deposit, early cancelation fee, late fees, and whatever else, can add up.
+- Expenses and fees, such as an electric service deposit, early cancellation fee, late fees, and others, can add up.
 Consider these expenses when choosing an electric company.

-Insider Tip: Electric companies, such as Pogo Energy, are the perfect solution for those who do not want to sign a long-term commitment, don’t want to spend money on an electricity deposit pay fees or have their credit dinged if they are late on a payment.
-Learn more about month-to-month electricity plan from Pogo Energy and how we can save you money.
+Electric companies, such as Pogo Energy, offer a perfect solution for those who prefer not to sign a long-term commitment, avoid spending money on an electricity deposit or paying fees, or want to avoid having their credit dinged if they are late on a payment.
+Learn more about the month-to-month electricity plan from Pogo Energy and how we can save you money.

 Your moving checklist item #3 is packing.
-Packing can be time-consuming, but it is necessary.
+Packing can be time-consuming, but it is a necessary process.
 Spend a little extra time to do it right so you don’t end up aimlessly searching through boxes looking for your socks.

 - Choose size-appropriate boxes.
-Consider your capabilities and strength.
-It would be best if you didn’t fill an extra large box with heavy items or you won’t be able to move it when it is full.
+Consider your capabilities and strengths.
+It would be best not to fill an extra-large box with heavy items, as you won’t be able to move it when it is full.

 - Use smaller, more manageable boxes.